sulimanbadour1/betteraskpdf/README.md

 - **Lucide react** :A Lucide icon library package for React applications.
 - **Stylish Design**: Modern UI/UX with Tailwind CSS.
 - **Database Integration**: Efficient data management with NeonDB.
+- **DrizzleORM**: TypeScript ORM for SQL databases designed with maximum type safety in mind.
 - **Clerk Auth**: add authentication and user management to your application.
 - **Payment Gateway**: Seamless payment process with Stripe.
 - **AI-Powered**: Enhanced functionalities using OpenAI.